- How much does it cost to renew my Florida real estate license?

 How much does it cost to renew my Florida real estate license?

-It will cost $64 for Sales Associates and $72 for Brokers to renew your license through the Department of Business and Professional Regulation (DBPR).
+For license renewals between July 1, 2023 and June 30, 2025, it will cost $48 for Sales Associates and $54 for Brokers to renew your license through the Department of Business and Professional Regulation (DBPR).

 How do I report my continuing education hours?